soulclimberchick/adme-pred-py/Temp README.md for project.md

 ### Problem Statement

 The 5 Cytochrome P450 block of enzymes we are talking about today are a part of a larger block of more than 50 different enzymes.
 These 5 are responsible for breaking down about 30% to 90% of drugs depending on the source of information.
 Genetics affect the way they metabolize proteins.
 Because of this, there are HUGE implications for prescribing drugs that are ineffective or possibly toxic for the individual patient.
+Can we build a model to predict inihibition of enzymes based on molecular features?

 The "superblock" can contain 5-6 enzymes depending on  the source.
 We will be working with the following 5 enzymes based on SwissADMEs dataset and process with hopes of adding additional important cytochromes in the future: